 Ancient Art Museum is also an important one for art lovers.
 This national gallery showcases pieces of art from the 14th to the 20th century, including the “Veneration of St. Vincent”, regarded as the most important of the Portuguese paintings in the museum.

-MUDE – Design and Fashion Museum is considered one of Europe’s richest and finest 20th century design exhibitions.
+MUDE – Design and Fashion Museum is considered one of Europe’s richest and finest 20th-century design exhibitions.
 The design collection contains works by over 230 designers, representing trends in design from around the world.
 The exhibition stretches from 1937 to the present.
 The website is currently under construction, but you can contact the museum via email [email protected] and telephone: +351 218 886 117.
 The visiting address is Rua Augusta, 24 in Lisbon.

 Coaches Museum presents the lavish transportation vehicles of Portuguese royalty.
 It is housed in the Belem Palace and represents the world’s largest and most valuable collection of this type.
 It contains dozens of magnificent state carriages, some decorated with depictions of Portugal’s maritime discoveries.

-http://en.museudoscoches.pt/ ) The Lisboa Card tourist pass gives you free entry to this museum.
+https://en.museudoscoches.pt/ ) The Lisboa Card tourist pass gives you free entry to this museum.

 Serralves Museum is famous as Porto’s cultural Eden.
 It displays world-class modern and contemporary pieces of art.
-As it has no permanent exhibition, but houses temporary exhibitions from all over the world.
+As it has no permanent exhibition but houses temporary exhibitions from all over the world.
 Before you visit, check out the website to find out what is currently on display.

 Portugal’s first designated national museum is also situated in Porto.
 Don’t miss the Soares dos Reis Museum.
-At the time it was founded it showed works of art from dissolved monasteries and convents, including a valuable collection of paintings, glass, ceramics and jewellery.
+At the time it was founded it showed works of art from dissolved monasteries and convents, including a valuable collection of paintings, glass, ceramics, and jewelry.
 One of the highlights of the museum is “Pedra de Eiró” – a rock engraved with spiral motifs that are typical of western European megalithic art (Tel. +351 22 339 3770, Rua D. Manuel II, Porto).

 The Science Museum of the University of Coimbra houses the historical scientific collections of several units of this institution which is one of the oldest universities in Europe.
-It includes a collection of scientific instruments from the 18th and 19th century from the Physics Museum, collections (botany, zoology, anthropology and mineralogy) from the Natural History Museum and the Astronomical Observatory and the Geophysical Institute of the University of Coimbra.
+It includes a collection of scientific instruments from the 18th and 19th centuries from the Physics Museum, collections (botany, zoology, anthropology, and mineralogy) from the Natural History Museum and the Astronomical Observatory and the Geophysical Institute of the University of Coimbra.

 Check each museum’s schedule in advance, as some of them may have unusual opening hours.
-Also try booking your tickets online when possible or buy a combined tourist pass card, which willhelp you keep queuing time down to a minimum as well as being cost-effective.
+Also, try booking your tickets online when possible or buy a combined tourist pass card, which will help you keep queuing time down to a minimum as well as being cost-effective.